modeset/-deprecated-utensils/WIP.md

   focus states?)
 - Check for disabled states on components and disable interactions if true
+- There should be some sort of Toggle class that acts similar to the demo (removes a bunch of classes then add more) pass a data-remove?

 ## Repository
 - Standardize file naming structure